 Furthermore, some states may require individuals serving as executors or administrators to post a bond.

-Both personal representatives and administrators have important responsibilities.
+Both executors and administrators have important responsibilities.
 Let’s take a closer look at the common duties shared by these individuals.

 Enumerating Responsibilities

-The duties of a personal representative or estate administrator involve managing various aspects of the estate administration process.
+The duties of an executor or estate administrator involve managing various aspects of the estate administration process.
 Here are some key responsibilities they typically handle:

 - Managing Assets: One of the primary tasks is to identify, locate, and secure all assets belonging to the deceased individual.
 This includes bank accounts, real estate properties, investments, vehicles, and personal belongings.